-This year’s games are being dubbed the Genocide Games over concerns that China has been engaged, as a matter of policy, in a number of dubious activities including human trafficking, forced labor, wholesale environmental abuse, intellectual property theft, religious discrimination and avowedly anti-Western policies.
+This year’s games are being dubbed the over concerns that China has been engaged, as a matter of policy, in a number of dubious activities including human trafficking, forced labor, wholesale environmental abuse, intellectual property theft, religious discrimination and avowedly anti-Western policies.

 That’s why it’s so surprising to find that Vox decided recently to award China “a gold medal” for its fight against Covid-19 as the country prepares for the Olympic games.

 “China’s policy is basically the polar opposite of how the U.S. has been trying to live with the virus,” according to Vox.
 “Any positive case is quarantined.
 Contact tracing, enabled through surveillance tech and artificial intelligence, can pinpoint a flare-up: Buildings, city blocks, or even whole neighborhoods are sealed when a case is reported,” Vox concludes in awe.

 While admitting that lockdowns are a “blunt tool” to control the virus, Vox adds admiringly: “Yet as a result of the policy, China has had many, many fewer deaths” than the U.S.

 The last several years have opened the eyes of all but the most progressive journalist–like those at Vox— to the fact that China, under the communist party, is intent upon exploiting the population for the benefit of a small ruling class.

 That small ruling class needs, more than anything else, for the games to come off without a major Covid outbreak, as unlikely as it now seems.